AdamAntoshin/SAP-1.5/README.md

-This repository was created recently and is a WIP.

 # SAP-1.5
 An upgaded version of the SAP-1 (Simple As Possible) 8-bit computer.
 Its architecture was proposed by Albert Paul Malvino in 1977 in his book _"Digital Computer Electronics"_, and a series of YouTube videos documenting the building process of the computer was created by Ben Eater in 2016-2018.